roseja3/javascript-basics-2025/README.md

 -   JavaScript basics
 -   HTML structure
 -   CSS styling
--   Using the Canvas API
+-   How things fit together
+-   Other conventions

-📌 Tip: Make a commit in GitHub each time you add a new feature!
+📌 Tip: Make a commit in GitHub each time you add a new feature or learn something new!